afcfelix/editor/README.md

 ## <a name="introduction">🤖 Introduction</a>

 Built with Next.js to handle the user interface, Liveblocks for real-time features and styled with TailwindCSS, LiveDocs is a clone of Goole Docs.
-##The primary goal is to demonstrate the developer's skills in realtime enviroment that creates a lasting impact.

 ## <a name="features">🔋 Features</a>

 👉 **Authentication**: User authentication using GitHub through NextAuth, ensuring secure sign-in/out and session management.